eclipsesrl/udesly-docs/docs/shopify-article-page.md

 > page=article

-## Navigation
-These elements help you to browse among posts:

-- ### Previous Article
-  To create a link to the previous article, insert a Link or a button item and assign the attribute:

-  > item=previous-article

-- ### Next Article
-  To create a link to the next article, insert a Link or a button item and assign the attribute:

-  > item=next-article

 ## Date
 It is the date of publication of the article.
 Insert a text element and enter the attribute: